❓ Frequently Asked Questions

 Yes — we always back up your original ECU file.
 If you sell the car or need diagnostics, we can restore the stock map.

-Custom builds that need extra logging or turbo/injector calibration can take longer.
+Bigger customer builds that require extra logging and adjustments will take longer.

 Didn’t see your question?
 Get in touch — we’ll help you plan the safest, most effective route for your build.